rdilweb/privacy/index.md

 #### macOS / iOS

 To be honest, I don't think much information about it exists other then the fact that we can all agree it most likely exists.
-Apple hasn't really publically revealed (other then in the [4125-word privacy policy](/static/apple-privacy-policy-08292019.txt), and I'm not a great reader so don't ask me to read it) what telemetry exactly exists.
+Apple hasn't really publically revealed (other then in the [4125-word privacy policy](/static/apple-privacy-policy-08292019.txt), and I'm not a great reader so don't ask me about it) what telemetry exactly exists.

 #### Windows